-You will return to your ward or remain in the department for a short period.
-You will stay in bed for an hour.
+You will return to your ward and remain on bed rest for an hour.
 The nursing staff will monitor you and carry out routine observations (blood pressure, pulse etc).
-They will also monitor the puncture site to make sure there is no bleeding.

-You may be able to go home on the same day.
+Nursing staff will also monitor the puncture site to make sure there is no bleeding.
+You may be able to go home on the same day, or you may be kept in overnight.